jujubee413/dh140/README.md

 Some questions I hope to find answers to are:
 * How does Airbnb affect local housing markets?
 * How does Airbnb affect students in Westwood?
-* Does Airbnb affect long term or short term availability?
+* Does Airbnb affect long term or short term housing availability?
 * How does Airbnb affect other markets, such as the resturant industry or entertainment?
+* Does Airbnb lead to a rise in gentrification?